organix/crlf/JSON.md

 `2#00000101` |`05` | `{`...`}`      | size::Number (name::String ::Value)\*
 `2#00000111` |`07` | `{` count `}`      | size::Number count::Number (name::String ::Value)\*n

 Properties are encoded as a String (property name) followed by an encoded Value.
-Note that the property name strings may be memoized, reducing the octet-size.
+Note that the property name strings may be memoized, reducing the octet-size of the object.
 The end of the object is reached when then specified number of octets have been consumed, which should corresponding to decoding the matching count of properties (if specified).
 A decoder may reject a mismatch.

 ### Encoding Matrix